Eshan05/ClutterHunter/docs/ProductPlan.md

 Run automatically when an installed model is selected, after the native local- residency preflight.
 Use only a bundled synthetic scan fixture and cache by model digest, Ollama version, harness version, and relevant model options.
+Use the same streaming path as production chat, record per-scenario first-token and full-turn latency, and invalidate caches when stream semantics change.

 Scenarios: